Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Introduction

 Estimation of PDEs from data is a recent growing area of machine learning.
 Despite the estimation of ordinary differential equations that have often been studied in time-series data analyses, the estimation of PDEs and space-time dynamics looks much harder.
-Several machine-learning techniques have been proposed recently, such as sparse identification of nonlinear dynamics (SINDy)\cite{Brunton2016,Rudy:2017}, Bayesian modeling for pattern formation\cite{Yoshinaga:2020}.
+Several machine-learning techniques have been proposed recently, such as sparse identification of nonlinear dynamics (SINDy)\NY{\cite{Brunton2016,Rudy:2017}}, Bayesian modeling for pattern formation\cite{Yoshinaga:2020}.
 In fact, these techniques have been successfully applied to pattern formation of block copolymers\cite{Yoshinaga:2020}, the phase-field model for crack propagation\cite{Gao:2022}, and active nematic hydrodynamics estimated from experimental data\cite{Joshi:2022}.

-Here, we propose the method to estimate the hydrodynamic equations for two major models in active matter: the Vicsek model and active Brownian particles.
+Here, we propose a method to estimate the hydrodynamic equations for two major models in active matter: the Vicsek model and \NY{ABPs}.
 We compare the estimated models with the known hydrodynamics equations proposed phenomenologically or derived from the microscopic models.
 Our approach is philosophically similar to the studies in \cite{Supekar:2021,Maddu:2022}, in which PDEs are estimated from the data of active matter models.
-We focus rather on simpler problems of active matters, the Vicsek model, and active Brownian particles and make comprehensive studies of the estimation of hydrodynamic equations.
 The advantage of studying these models is that (approximated) hydrodynamic equations derived from the microscopic model are available.
 We also focus on the role of coarse-graining in space and time for the estimation results.